dirvine/data_chain/docs/data_blocks.md

 A `DataChain` is a chained list of `DataIdentifiers`.
 A `DataIdentifier` is an object that can uniquely identify a data item.
-These identifiers will hold a cryptographic hash of the underlying data item, but may hold additional information such as name, version etc.
+These identifiers will hold a cryptographic hash of the underlying data item, but may also hold additional information such as name, version ...etc...

 ```rust
 pub enum DataIdentifier {